Fordyce spots: Classification

+Signs and symptoms

-Fordyce spots (also termed Fordyce granules) are visible sebaceous glands that are present in most individuals.
-They appear on the genitals and/or on the face and in the mouth.
-They appear as small, painless, raised, pale, red or white spots or bumps 1 to 3 mm in diameter that may appear on the scrotum, shaft of the penis or on the labia, as well as the inner surface (retromolar mucosa) and vermilion border of the lips of the face.
+They appear as small, painless, raised, pale, red or white spots or bumps 1 to 3 mm in diameter that may appear on the scrotum, shaft of the penis, or on the labia, as well as the inner surface (retromolar mucosa) and vermilion border of the lips of the face.
 They are not associated with any disease or illness, nor are they infectious but rather they represent a natural occurrence on the body.
-Therefore no treatment is required.
-Persons with this condition sometimes consult a dermatologist because they are worried they may have a sexually transmitted disease (especially genital warts) or some form of cancer.
+Therefore, no treatment is required.
+People with this condition sometimes consult a dermatologist because they are worried they may have a sexually transmitted infection (especially genital warts) or some form of cancer.